husonlab/splitstree6/doc/user-manual.md

 - Use the `-w` option to specify the workflow file.

-- Use the `-i` to list the input files or a directory that that contains the input files.
+- Use the `-i` option to list the input files or a directory that that contains the input files.

 - Use the `-f` option to specify the file format of the input files.